How to experience the magic of Valladolid: Cenotes, ruins and tequila on the Yucután Peninsula

 How to pronounce Valladolid: buy-ah-doh-LEED.
 Note, there are a fair few YouTube videos on ‘how to pronounce Valladolid’ by American media companies that are embarrassingly incorrect; only use pronunciation videos made by an actual native Spanish-speaker.

-Things to do in Valladolid, Mexico
+10 unforgettable things to do in Valladolid, Mexico

 1. Make a splash at one of the Valladolid cenotes